Diabetes

 The 3 main types of insulin analogs are:

 1. Long-acting.
-Also called basal insulinBasal insulinA type of injected insulin that is absorbed slowly and starts to lower blood glucose within 4 to 6 hours after injection.
+Also called basal insulinBasal insulinA type of injected insulin that is absorbed slowly and starts to lower blood glucose.
+There are 2 types of basal insulin: Daily and weekly.
+Daily basal insulin begins to work within 4 to 6 hours after injection.
 Its strongest effect is 10 to 18 hours after injection depending on the product.
 This gives the body a low level of insulin to manage blood glucose between meals and overnight., this type is not taken with food.
 It works slowly and lasts longer to control blood glucose between meals and when you sleep.
+Basal insulin can be taken less frequently than other types of insulin.

 1. Premixed.
 This type is a mixture of fast‑acting and intermediate-acting insulins.
-It works to control blood glucose at meal time and works for anywhere from 16 to 24 hours
+It works to control blood glucose at mealtime and works anywhere from 16 to 24 hours

 Each type of insulin helps manage blood glucose.
 But no one type is right for everyone.
 Each person’s insulin need is different and may change over time.
-Your doctor will prescribe the insulin that is best for you.
+Your health care professional will prescribe the insulin that is best for you.
+And, as treatments and medication options continue to evolve, it's important to check in with your health care team on what the best options are for you.

 You may also like: